Pregnancy Travel Must Haves & Tips for Staying Healthy

 I try not to strain myself by carrying heavy things and a backpack to even out the weight on my back to avoid any back pain.
 When it comes to traveling, having a Spinner Luggage is a must for seamless mobility.
 In addition, investing in quality luggage can prevent any potential mishaps at the airport, ensuring a stress-free travel experience.

 If you need to carry something heavy, try to lift with your legs instead of your back to avoid strain.
 Consider using a rolling cart or suitcase if you need to transport heavy objects over a longer distance.
 Make sure your backpack is properly adjusted to distribute weight evenly across your back and shoulders.
 This can help reduce the strain on your back muscles.
 If you're experiencing too much back pain consider speaking with your healthcare provider.
 I also tried to exercise more to prevent and alleviate any pain symptoms.
-(See my workout regime after these travel essentials).
+(See my workout regime below).

 7. Documents